Voxelum/minecraft-launcher-core-node/packages/forge-installer/README.md

 If you want to just do step 3, you can use `ForgeInstaller.diagnose` and find which libraries is break and use `ForgeInstaller.postProcess` to handle it.

+## Usage

 ### Forge Installation

+Get the forge version info and install forge from it.

 ```ts
     import { ForgeInstaller, ForgeWebPage } from "@xmcl/forge-installer";